All Episodes

 How can you leave your friend?

-And people that know me and people that that would get to know me, they'll see that I'm a man of my word.
+And people that know me and people that will get to know me, they'll see that I'm a man of my word.

-You wouldn't have uh based on your comments gone along with this disaster of a withdrawal of Biden, but also look at what's happening with the borders.
+You wouldn't have, based on your comments, gone along with this disaster of a withdrawal of Biden, but also look at what's happening with the borders.

-Donald Trump made the country energy independent for the first time in seventy-five years.
+Donald Trump made the country energy independent for the first time in 75 years.

-He appointed more judges that believe in in their limited role as a co-equal branch of government in the Constitution, uh, unlike the philosophy of judicial activism.
+He appointed more judges that believe in their limited role as a co-equal branch of government, the Constitution, unlike the philosophy of judicial activism.

-And isn't it also based on um you know simple principles uh like supporting the police to have law and order and the choice in schools?
+And isn't it also based on simple principles like supporting the police to have law and order and the choice in schools?

 Look how many school districts are failing our kids.